Embassy of Cyprus, Washington, D.C.

 The Embassy of Cyprus in Washington, D.C. is the Republic of Cyprus's diplomatic mission to the United States.
 It is located at 2211 R Street N.W. in Washington, D.C.'s Kalorama neighborhood.

-The Ambassador is Marios Lyssiotis, who is concurrently the non-resident ambassador to the nation of Barbados.
+The Ambassador is Evangelos Savva, who is concurrently the non-resident ambassador to the nation of Barbados.

 Building

 The building, a combination of Tudorbethan and Jacobean architecture, is a contributing property to the Sheridan-Kalorama Historic District and valued at $5,273,190.